jesperfj/force-rest-api/README.md

 First ensure all your code is checked in (with `git status` or the like).
 Then find the latest version number with `git tag` (or in Maven central depending on what you trust most).
 Bump the version number to that plus one:

-    $ mvn versions:set -DnewVersion=<new-version> scm:tag
+    $ mvn versions:set -DnewVersion=<new-version>

 For example:

-    $ mvn versions:set -DnewVersion=0.0.50 scm:tag
+    $ mvn versions:set -DnewVersion=0.0.50

-This will update pom.xml locally to the new version and tag the repo with the new version number.
+This will update pom.xml locally to the new version and leaving it uncommitted (which is what you want).
+Now run

+    $ mvn scm:tag

+This tags the local and remote repository with the full module name, e.g. force-rest-api-0.0.50.
 Now deploy:

     $ mvn clean deploy -DperformRelease